Andarooo/3WaySplit/readme.md

 ## Firmware + Test

 You should probably flash the firmware before you assemble as you'll need access to the controller boards to put them into bootloader mode.
 First go to the [zmk-3waysplit](https://github.com/Andarooo/zmk-3waysplit) repo and navigate to actions (near the top).
 Then click on the last successful workflow run and scroll down to the Artifacts where there should be a firmware artifact which you can download.
-Adfter downloading this you should be able to unzip each of the firmwares for each part.
+After downloading this you should be able to unzip each of the firmwares for each part.

-Connect the baoard to the pc using a USB C cable and it should enter in boorloader mode where it will essentially open as a mounted drive (like a flash drive or similar) if it isn't in bootloader mode simply short the reset pin to the ground (should be next to it) twice in quick succession using some wire or tweezers etc.
+Connect the board to the pc using a USB C cable and it should enter in bootloader mode where it will essentially open as a mounted drive (like a flash drive or similar) if it isn't in bootloader mode simply short the reset pin to the ground (should be next to it) twice in quick succession using some wire or tweezers etc.

 Now simply copy the appropriate firmware file onto the root directory of the drive and it should reset.
 You should now essentially have a working keeb or part there of.
 And can test each switch by shorting the contacts on each slot again using wire or tweezers or something else metal.
 I would reccommend testing the whole keeb before assembly as now is the best time to fix dodgy soldering etc.